feydan/councilmatic-stack/README.md

 ## Running the scrapers

-1. Ensure the containers are running: `docker-compose up`.
+1. Ensure the containers are running.
+If they are still running from the Initializing step above continue to step 2.
+Otherwise start the containers: `docker-compose up`.
 2. `docker-compose exec scrapers /bin/bash` (ssh's into the scrapers project)
 3. `pupa update sacramento` (runs the update script)